nicoboyce/ds/nico.md

 ![Nico Boyce, founder of Deltastring Ltd.](/public/img/nicooo.jpeg) *Nico Boyce, Zendesk expert*

 At university he primarily focused on automated control and measurement, using Python for programming both instrument adjustment actuators and also data collection and analysis.
-Outside of studies, he was an editor of the newspaper and a popular student politician.
+Outside of studies, he was editor of the campus newspaper and a popular student politician.

 > "Nico Boyce is a powerful source of knowledge in the Zendesk community"